Drone attacks strike major Saudi Aramco facility, oilfield | Devdiscourse

-Drones attacked the world's largest oil processing facility in Saudi Arabia and an oilfield operated by Saudi Aramco early Saturday, the kingdom's Interior Ministry said, sparking a huge fire at a processor crucial to global energy supplies.
+Dubai, Sep 14 (AP) Drones attacked the world's largest oil processing facility in Saudi Arabia and a major oilfield operated by Saudi Aramco early Saturday, the kingdom's Interior Ministry said, sparking a huge fire at a processor crucial to global energy supplies.
 No one immediately claimed responsibility for the attacks in Buqyaq and the Khurais oil field, though Yemen's Houthi rebels previously launched drone assaults deep inside of the kingdom.

 It wasn't clear if there were any injuries in the attacks, nor what effect it would have on oil production in the kingdom.
 The attack also likely will heighten tensions further across the wider Persian Gulf amid a confrontation between the US and Iran over its unraveling nuclear deal with world powers.
-Online videos apparently shot in Buqyaq included the sound of gunfire in the background and flames shooting out of the Abqaiq oil processing facility.
-Smoke rose over the skyline and glowing flames could be seen a distance away.
+Online videos apparently shot in Buqyaq included the sound of gunfire in the background.
+Smoke rose over the skyline and glowing flames could be seen a distance away at the Abqaiq oil processing facility.
+The Saudi-owned satellite news channel Al-Arabiya later aired a segment with a correspondent there as smoke from the blazes clearly rose behind.

 The fires began after the sites were "targeted by drones," the Interior Ministry said in a statement carried by the state-run Saudi Press Agency.
 It said an investigation into the attack was underway.
 Saudi Aramco, the state-owned oil giant, did not immediately respond to questions from The Associated Press.
 The kingdom hopes soon to offer a sliver of the company in an initial public offering.